Charged With Speeding

 Do You Need an Experienced New Jersey Attorney to Defend You Against a Speeding Ticket?

-Almost everyone has received a speeding ticket at one point or another throughout their life.
-These tickets are some of the most frequently issued by the police throughout the state of New Jersey.
-It is usually easy to find someone speeding, heck, the cops speed all the time and get away with it.
+Almost everyone has received a speeding ticket at one point or another.
+These tickets are among the most frequently issued by the police throughout New Jersey.
+It is usually easy to find someone speeding; heck, the cops speed all the time and get away with it.
 Maybe it’s because you were in a rush, going with the flow of traffic in excess of the speed limit, or simply because you did not know the posted speed limit.
-Additionally, the police can track our speed rather easily.
+Additionally, the police can easily track our speed.
 All they have to do is sit on the side of the road and wait for your speeding car to come to them.
-These speeding tickets provide a great source of income for the state and the municipalities.
+These speeding tickets provide a significant source of revenue for the state and municipalities.
 They are rarely contested, as people would often rather simply pay the fine than go to court.

 However, some individuals often want to fight their speeding tickets for a number of reasons.
-Maybe you were actually going the speed limit and the officer mistakenly gave you a ticket.
-Maybe you were unfamiliar with the speed limit because of an obstructed sign or no sign.
-Maybe you simply cannot afford another speeding ticket because of points and insurance surcharges etc. Whatever the reason, the attorneys at Hanlon Niemann are here to help you.
-We aggressively fight for our client’s rights in all of our speeding ticket cases and will strive to take the best possible course of action for you, whether it be pleading the ticket down to a lesser charge or defending you throughout the entire trial.
+Maybe you were actually going the speed limit, and the officer mistakenly gave you a ticket.
+Maybe you were unfamiliar with the speed limit because of an obstructed sign or no sign at all.
+Maybe you simply cannot afford another speeding ticket because of points and insurance surcharges, etc. Whatever the reason, the attorneys at Hanlon Niemann are here to help you.
+We aggressively fight for our clients’ rights in all of our speeding ticket cases and will strive to take the best possible course of action for you, whether it be pleading the ticket down to a lesser charge or defending you throughout the entire trial.

 What Does New Jersey Law Say About Speeding?

-So what exactly are these default speed limitations that the state mandates?
+So, what exactly are the default speed limits that the state mandates?
 First, 25 mph in all school zones when children are around.
-This includes before and after school and during recess.
+This includes before- and after-school and during-recess.
 Second, 25 mph in all business and residential districts and 35 mph in all suburban business and residential districts.
-Finally, 55 mph in all other locations, except for those provided for in the “65 mph Speed Limit Implementation Act,” which essentially refers to major highways.
+Finally, 55 mph in all other locations, except those covered by the “65 mph Speed Limit Implementation Act,” which essentially refers to major highways.
 As previously mentioned, these guidelines must be followed by all municipalities throughout the state unless they receive permission from the state to adjust them.

 How Many Points Will I Get On My License for a Speeding Ticket?

 How many points you receive on your license depends on a few things.
-First off, the most obvious question to answer is how much you were exceeding the speed limit by.
-New Jersey Law sets the amount of points you will be assessed by how fast you were going over the posted speed limit.
+First off, the most obvious question to answer is how much you exceeded the speed limit.
+New Jersey Law sets the number of points you will be assessed based on how fast you were going over the posted speed limit.
 If you are caught by a police officer going 1-14 mph over the speed limit, you will be assessed a 2-point ticket.
 If you are caught doing 15-29 mph over the limit, you will be assessed a 4-point ticket.
 If you are caught doing 30 mph or more over the limit, you will be assessed a 5-point ticket.
 In addition, police officers often issue a reckless driving ticket to those who are doing over 30 mph over the speed limit.
 If found guilty of reckless driving, you will be assessed an additional 5 points on your license.
 Please see our page on RECKLESS DRIVING.

 Just because you are caught and issued a ticket for doing a certain speed over the speed limit does not automatically mean you will receive the points dictated in the statute, however.
-The prosecutor must still charge you with the offense and you must be found guilty in order to receive the points.
+The prosecutor must still charge you with the offense, and you must be found guilty in order to receive the points.
 Therefore, it is sometimes possible to plea bargain with the prosecutor.
 A skilled NJ Speeding attorney is often able to negotiate a deal with the prosecution in which they agree to drop the charge to a lesser offense and therefore fewer points on your license in exchange for your guilty plea.
 This essentially means you agree to accept the penalty and not fight the charge in exchange for fewer points on your license.
 Should you consider this?
-The answer often depends on a number of factors, such as the quality of your attorney, your previous driving record, the sufficiency of evidence against you, and sometimes just the prosecutor themselves.
-A typical example is when someone is caught doing 15-29 mph above the speed limit and the prosecutor agrees to drop it down to a 1-14mph charge in exchange for a guilty plea.
+The answer often depends on a number of factors, such as the quality of your attorney, your previous driving record, the sufficiency of the evidence against you, and sometimes just the prosecutor.
+A typical example is when someone is caught driving 15-29 mph above the speed limit, and the prosecutor agrees to reduce it to a 1-14mph charge in exchange for a guilty plea.
 This is favorable to most drivers since 2 points on your license is obviously better than 4 points.

 It is important to keep in mind that if you accumulate 12 or more points on your New Jersey license, your license will be subject to suspension.
 Cases involving defendants who are approaching this 12-point mark on their license present the typical example of when an experienced New Jersey speeding ticket attorney is needed to defend your case.
-Nobody wants to have his or her license suspended.
+Nobody wants to have their license suspended.
 Since a potential 10 points can come from one speeding incident (speeding and reckless driving for going 30 mph over the limit), a license suspension is unacceptable.
 You have a right to defend yourself against a speeding ticket.
 If there is a possibility your license will be suspended, you owe it to yourself to hire an experienced speeding ticket attorney who can defend you against such a ticket.
-Call Fredrick P. Niemann, Esq. today toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+Call Fredrick P. Niemann, Esq. today at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.

 If I Receive a Speeding Ticket in Another State, Will I Receive Points on My New Jersey License?

 The quick answer is, probably.
 New Jersey is part of a ticket-exchange program with almost every state in the Country.
-This program calls for all states to exchange information regarding traffic and speeding violations, among others.
+This program requires all states to exchange information on traffic and speeding violations, among other matters.
 This means that whether you are an out-of-state driver who gets pulled over in New Jersey or a New Jersey driver who gets a ticket in another state, you are likely to get points on your license.
-This makes it even more important that you be sure to handle the ticket appropriately.
-Thinking that you can escape to your home state and never have to deal with the consequences is wrong and can lead to serious implications.
-If you receive a speeding ticket in another state, New Jersey likely will find out about it.
-If the points will result in license suspense, it is in your best interest to fight the points or plead the charge down to get lesser points.
+This makes it even more important that you handle the ticket appropriately.
+Thinking you can escape to your home state and never have to deal with the consequences is wrong and can have serious implications.
+If you receive a speeding ticket in another state, New Jersey will likely find out about it.
+If the points will result in license suspension, it is in your best interest to fight the points or plead the charge down to get fewer points.

 What Defenses Can I Put Forth to Fight My Speeding Ticket?

-As previously discussed, sometimes municipalities enact speed limits without the prior approval of the department of transportation.
+As previously discussed, municipalities sometimes enact speed limits without the Department of Transportation’s prior approval.
 If the speed limit varies from the New Jersey Speeding statute, without prior approval, then a skilled attorney can often have the charge dismissed.

 Another defense put forth by a knowledgeable attorney goes to the equipment used by the officer to detect your speed.
-Police officers typically use radars or lasers to detect your speed, but this equipment must pass certain qualifications.
-The radar device must be of the type previously approved by the Courts and certificates must be shown by the state to ensure it was tested and working properly.
+Police officers typically use radar or laser equipment to detect your speed, but this equipment must meet certain qualifications.
+The radar device must be of the type previously approved by the Courts, and the state must show certificates to ensure it was tested and is working properly.
 In addition, the police officer who issued the ticket must show a valid operator’s card to ensure they know how to use the radar gun.
 For lasers, similar licenses and certificates must be shown.
 The state must also show the weather was sunny, since lasers cannot accurately give speeds in the rain or snow.
-The officer must also establish that the laser was used within an appropriate distance, usually 1,000 feet, to show that the laser was accurate.
+The officer must also establish that the laser was used at an appropriate distance, usually 1,000 feet, to show that it was accurate.

-Please call Fredrick P. Niemann, Esq., a knowledgeable NJ Speeding Ticket Attorney, today toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
-He would be more than happy to confidentially discuss your matter with you.
+Please call Fredrick P. Niemann, Esq., a knowledgeable NJ Speeding Ticket Attorney, today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
+He would be more than happy to discuss your matter confidentially.